CodeTechDoll/CreativeAICourse/Unit 2 - Deep Learning Fundamentals/project/readme.md

 from kerastuner.engine.hyperparameters import HyperParameters
 ```

+#### Perform the Tuning
-##### Define a function that builds and returns a Keras model with a given set of hyperparameters.
+Define a function that builds and returns a Keras model with a given set of hyperparameters.
 This function should accept an argument hp of type HyperParameters

 ```python
 def build_model(hp):